The flurries started coming down yesterday. It’s not even Thanksgiving yet, and I already had a nice frosty layer of ice on everything.

 I know it is a little dated, but my top pick is the Spinervals DVD.
 They are enthusiastic and really motivating.
 Just ignore their ugly costumes. (or laugh hilariously act them).

 Outside of road cyclists, probably the most dedicated group of riders are BMXers.
-I never have figured it out.
+I have never figured it out.
 I guess it comes from being a speed demon.

 It gives a solid feel, too, so you don’t have to worry about compromising strength or safety.

-How To Set Up Your Bike Trainer
+How To Set Up Your New Indoor Workout Room For Cyclist